 A Whirlwind Tour of Istanbul

-I don’t know what I expected from the body of water that famously divides Europe and Asia (something only achieved by Istanbul), but what I got was a long, curved path following the coastline, separated from the water by clusters of rock where fishermen and groups of campers and picnickers line the shores.
+I didn’t know what I expected from the body of water that famously divides Europe and Asia, but what I got was a long, curved path following the coastline, separated from the water by clusters of rock where fishermen and groups of campers and picnickers line the shores.
 It’s a peaceful setting, at least in the evenings, despite the fury of the lapping waves in the strong breeze.
 Perfect for if you’re looking to break away from the cultural hub and collect your thoughts, but otherwise a little underwhelming.

 Satisfied that I’d done enough walking, I ventured back into town, splashing out on a steak for my last proper meal in Turkey, alcohol and all, before heading back to the hotel to pack my things and prepare for an early night.
 Morning may beckon and my flight may be coming round fast, but it’s been a good one, Turkey, and I can still look forward to another year of foreign adventures in 2020.